A change in your sense of smell can be unpleasant and affect how things taste.

 Your sense of smell may go back to normal in a few weeks or months.

 Treating the cause might help.
-For example, steroid nasal sprays or drops might help if you have sinusitis or nasal polyps.
+For example, steroid nasal sprays or drops may help if you have sinusitis or nasal polyps.

 Sometimes changes in sense of smell cannot be treated and may be permanent.